convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/program/src/interfaces/instrument.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/program/src/interfaces/instrument.rs)

-This code file contains several functions that are used to interact with external smart contracts (called "instruments") in the Convergence Program Library project.
-These functions are used to validate data, prepare for settlement, settle, revert preparation, and clean up after settlement.
+This code file contains several functions that are used to interact with external smart contracts, called instruments, in the Convergence Program Library project.
+These functions are used to validate data related to a financial instrument, prepare for settlement, settle, revert preparation, and clean up after settlement.

-The `validate_leg_instrument_data` function takes a `Leg` object, which contains information about an asset, and validates the data associated with the asset's instrument.
-The function serializes the data and calls the instrument's `validate_data` method.
+The `validate_leg_instrument_data` function takes a `Leg` object, which contains information about a financial instrument, and validates the data using an external instrument smart contract.
+The function serializes the data and calls the external contract using the `call_instrument` function.

 The `validate_quote_instrument_data` function is similar to `validate_leg_instrument_data`, but it takes a `QuoteAsset` object instead of a `Leg` object.

-The `prepare_to_settle` function prepares for settlement of an asset by calling the instrument's `prepare_to_settle` method.
+The `prepare_to_settle` function prepares for settlement of a financial instrument by calling an external instrument smart contract.
 It takes an `AssetIdentifier` object, which identifies the asset to be settled, and an `AuthoritySide` object, which specifies which side of the trade is being settled.
+The function calls the external contract using the `call_instrument` function.

-The `settle` function settles an asset by calling the instrument's `settle` method.
-It takes an `AssetIdentifier` object, which identifies the asset to be settled.
+The `settle` function settles a financial instrument by calling an external instrument smart contract.
+It takes an `AssetIdentifier` object, which identifies the asset to be settled, and calls the external contract using the `call_instrument` function.

-The `revert_preparation` function reverts the preparation for settlement of an asset by calling the instrument's `revert_preparation` method.
-It takes an `AssetIdentifier` object, which identifies the asset to be reverted, and an `AuthoritySide` object, which specifies which side of the trade is being reverted.
+The `revert_preparation` function reverts preparation for settlement of a financial instrument by calling an external instrument smart contract.
+It takes an `AssetIdentifier` object, which identifies the asset for which preparation is being reverted, and an `AuthoritySide` object, which specifies which side of the trade is being reverted.
+The function calls the external contract using the `call_instrument` function.

-The `clean_up` function cleans up after settlement of an asset by calling the instrument's `clean_up` method.
-It takes an `AssetIdentifier` object, which identifies the asset to be cleaned up.
+The `clean_up` function cleans up after settlement of a financial instrument by calling an external instrument smart contract.
+It takes an `AssetIdentifier` object, which identifies the asset for which cleanup is being performed, and calls the external contract using the `call_instrument` function.

-All of these functions call the `call_instrument` function, which is a helper function that takes care of calling the instrument's methods.
-It takes the serialized data, the instrument's program ID, the number of accounts required by the instrument's method, and the remaining accounts.
-It then constructs an instruction and invokes it using the `invoke_signed` function.
+The `call_instrument` function is a helper function that is used by the other functions to call external instrument smart contracts.
+It takes the serialized data to be passed to the contract, the protocol state account, the instrument program key, the number of accounts to be passed to the contract, and optional `Rfq` and `Response` accounts.
+The function constructs the account metas and instruction needed to call the external contract using the `invoke_signed` function.

-Overall, these functions provide a way to interact with external smart contracts in the Convergence Program Library project.
-They allow for the validation, preparation, settlement, reversion, and cleanup of assets.
+Overall, these functions provide a way to interact with external instrument smart contracts in the Convergence Program Library project.
+They allow for validation of instrument data, preparation for settlement, settlement, reversion of preparation, and cleanup after settlement.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file contains functions for validating instrument data, preparing to settle, settling, reverting preparation, and cleaning up.
 These functions are used in the Convergence Program Library.